-Hot Tip #3: Top off your tires.
+Hot Tip #3: Top off your all-season tires.

 Your tire pressure will decrease roughly 1lb for every 10 degrees fahrenheit drop in temperature.
 Underinflated tires are not only dangerous, but will wear out faster and are much less efficient than properly inflated ones.
 This loss of efficiency can rob your electric car of many of its precious miles of range.
 Every tire has its own recommended psi.
 For example, the BMW i3s has a recommended pressure of 33 psi for the front tires and 41 psi for the rear tires, so make sure you check your tire pressure weekly in the winter months, and top off as needed.
 If you are in extreme weather conditions, it’s not a bad idea to have a spare tire ready to go.
 At the very least, do a tires check to ensure the pressure, tread, and overall condition.

 Hot Tip #4: Use Eco Mode.

 Most electric vehicles have an “eco mode” setting to help extend the range of the car.
-This setting can be very useful in the colder months when you need to squeeze out as much range as you can.
+This setting can be very useful in colder driving conditions when you need to squeeze out as much range as you can.
 The eco mode will usually reduce electric motor power, and in some vehicles, it also cuts some of the power to ancillary devices like the cabin heater and other electronics.
 You should also consider using eco mode whenever driving on ice or snow-covered roads.
 Since it reduces the power to the drive motor, there’s less of a chance of wheel spin and possible loss of control.

 Hot Tip #5: Slow down.